stormytuna/BetterPotions/README.md

 * Flight Potion - Grants you ethereal wings to fly with.
 Crafted with bottled water, soul of flight, feather and daybloom

 ### **Changelog**
+* *v1.2.0* *
+* Fixed an issue where Ammo Reservation buff tooltip wasn't displaying properly
+* Buffed Ammo Reservation (50% from 30%)
+* Changed some potion recipes to fit more thematically
+* Changed "minion damage" to "summon damage" in preparation for 1.4.4 parity
 * *v1.1.0* *
 * Fixed an issue where items would display a 10 minute buff time when they shouldn’t
 * *v1.0.0* *